 There you have it!
 8 different ways to use picture books to help develop early language skills and it doesn’t require you sitting down for ages reading cover to cover!
 Now that you know how to use a book to help develop early language skills, pull out those books from the shelves and give it a go.
 Remember, reading with your child doesn’t always have to be about completing the whole story, you can use the pictures to talk about anything and everything.
 Model lots of language for your child to hear and learn.
 And most of all, when reading to your children, make it fun!
 Put on those funny character voices, make those silly faces and really engage your child.
 Happy reading!

 Have you got a favourite picture book?
 Please share what you and your kids love to read so we can all get to know new favourites to add to our collections!

 Speech Language Pathologist

-Sarah Hyam is a Paediatric Speech Pathologist in Brisbane and part of the Kids Chatter Speech Pathology team.
+Monique Speakman is a Paediatric Speech Pathologist in Brisbane with over 14 years experience, mother of a son and twin daughters, business owner and blogger.
 She aims to educate parents about child development and communication through the Kids Chatter Speech Pathology Blog and Facebook Page and to provide information and tips on anything to do with Speech Pathology.